Debugging JavaScript and TypeScript

 --inspect-brk

-The --inspect-brk flag behaves identically to --inspect, except it automatically injects a breakpoint at the first line of the executed script.
-This is useful for debugging scripts that run quickly and exit immediately.
+The --inspect-brk flag behaves identically to --inspect, except it injects a breakpoint at the first line of the executed script.
+Use it to debug scripts that run quickly and exit immediately.

 --inspect-wait

-The --inspect-wait flag behaves identically to --inspect, except the code will not execute until a debugger has attached to the running process.
+The --inspect-wait flag behaves identically to --inspect, except the code does not execute until a debugger attaches to the running process.

 Setting a port or URL for the debugger

-Regardless of which flag you use, you can optionally specify a port number, URL prefix, or both.terminal
+Regardless of which flag you use, you can specify a port number, URL prefix, or both.terminal

 Debuggers

-Various debugging tools can connect to this server to provide an interactive debugging experience.debug.bun.sh
+Several debugging tools can connect to this server.debug.bun.sh

 Bun hosts a web-based debugger at debug.bun.sh.
-It is a modified version of WebKit’s Web Inspector Interface, which will look familiar to Safari users.
+It is a modified version of WebKit’s Web Inspector Interface, which looks familiar to Safari users.

 Open the provided debug.bun.sh URL in your browser to start a debugging session.
-From this interface, you’ll be able to view the source code of the running file, view and set breakpoints, and execute code with the built-in console.
+From this interface, you can view the source code of the running file, view and set breakpoints, and execute code with the built-in console.

-3 to set a breakpoint on our console.log(req.url) statement.
+3 to set a breakpoint on the console.log(req.url) statement.

 Note how the UI has changed.

-- Continue script execution — continue running the program until the next breakpoint or exception.
+- Continue script execution — run until the next breakpoint or exception.

-- Step over — The program will continue to the next line.
+- Step over — advance to the next line.

-- Step into — If the current statement contains a function call, the debugger will “step into” the called function.
+- Step into — if the current statement contains a function call, enter the called function.

-- Step out — If the current statement is a function call, the debugger will finish executing the call, then “step out” of the function to the location where it was called.
+- Step out — if the current statement is a function call, finish executing it, then return to the location where it was called.

 Visual Studio Code Debugger

-Experimental support for debugging Bun scripts is available in Visual Studio Code.
-To use it, you’ll need to install the Bun VSCode extension.Debugging Network Requests
+Visual Studio Code support for debugging Bun scripts is experimental.
+To use it, install the Bun VSCode extension.Debugging Network Requests

-TheBUN_CONFIG_VERBOSE_FETCH environment variable lets you log network requests made with fetch() or node:http automatically.
+Set theBUN_CONFIG_VERBOSE_FETCH environment variable to log network requests made with fetch() or node:http.

 | Value | Description |